 9. Job Prospects Of A Cyber Security Professional In Australia

-Cyber security is a vast and relatively young discipline that indicates ample scope for development.
-The increasing dependency of industries on the digital space has resulted in the rise in security breaches and cyber-attacks.
+Cyber security is a vast and relatively young discipline with ample development scope.
+The increasing dependency of industries on the digital space has resulted in a rise in security breaches and cyber-attacks.

-Due to this more and more Australian organizations and companies have started investing in cybersecurity.
-This, in turn, will lead to a continuous surge in the demand for trained and qualified cybersecurity analysts.
+Due to this, more and more Australian organisations and companies have started investing in cybersecurity.
+This, in turn, will lead to a continuous surge in demand for trained and qualified cybersecurity analysts.

 10. How Much Do Cyber Security Analysts Earn In Australia?

-Interesting work, plenty of career opportunities, and various career pathways make cyber security analyst a high-paying profession in Australia.
+Exciting work, many career opportunities, and various career pathways make cyber security analysis a high-paying profession in Australia.